 A Columbus Police officer has been reassigned to nonepatrol duty indefinitely following investigations of an incident caught on camera.
 The cell phone video shows the officer kicking a handcuffed suspect in the head.

-The video shot last weekend outside a North Linden home shows officer Zachary Rosen on top of DeMarco Anderson, who police say was found to be carrying crack-cocaine and a gun.
+The video shot last weekend outside a North Linden home shows officer Zachary Rosen on top of Demarko Anderson, who police say was found to be carrying crack-cocaine and a gun.

 A few seconds into the video, officer Rosen approaches Anderson and kicks or stomps on his head before kneeling on him.